localstack/devcontainer-template/README.md

 To use either of the templates use a supported tool and choose one of them, then either add custom values to the options or keep the defaults.
 Alternatively, copy the contents of the desired template's `.devcontainer` folder and customize it as necessary.

-Both variation of the templates adds automativally the [official LocalStack DevContainer Feature](https://github.com/localstack/devcontainer-feature), which installs the CLI and by demand the most popular Local™ Tools.
+Both variation of the templates adds automatically the [official LocalStack DevContainer Feature](https://github.com/localstack/devcontainer-feature), which installs the CLI and by demand the most popular Local™ Tools.
-Currently this calls for a **Debian-based** DevContainer images.
+Currently this calls for a **Debian-based** DevContainer image.

 ### LocalStack - Docker-in-Docker

 This version of the template starts up LocalStack in an internal Docker service in the DevContainer, hence we set a volume by default for data persistence.
-As a result the newly built DevContainers do not necessarily need to re-download images until this volume exists on the system.
+As a result the newly built DevContainers do not necessarily need to re-download images as long this volume exists on the system.
 Additionally the DevContainer bind mounts a folder from the host system as `/data`, which will be used to store LocalStack data (`LOCALSTACK_VOLUME_DIR`).

 LocalStack in this variation is controlled via the LocalStack CLI and some env variables that you can adjust or expand in the `devcontainer.json` file's `remoteEnv` block.